anthonyu/KeptCollections/README.md

     String value = map.get("key");
 </code>

-How stable are the Collections?
+How stable are the collections?
 -------------------------------

 The KeptSet, KeptMap and KeptLock implementations have seen several years